jcouball/notes/docs/index.md

 ## Fun Facts

-I love to spend time with family, play guitar, and play video games.
+I love to spend time with family, piano, guitar, and video games.